AK7iwi/Python-for-Data-Science/module-01/README.md

 ## 1. Exercice 00: Give my BMI

 ### I) Libraries used
+- `sys`: Built-in library for system-specific parameters and functions
 - `numpy`: External library for numerical computing
 - `math`: Built-in library for mathematical functions
-- `sys`: Built-in library for system-specific parameters

 ### II) Built-in functions and methods used
 - `isinstance()`: Built-in function that checks if object is instance of a class